The LSAT (Law School Admission Test) is a standardized test and an integral part of the law school admission process. But is the LSAT the only way?

 The correct answer is (B) because 100 + 50 + 200 + 150 = 500.
 As you can see you need to deduct the formula to use from the text.
 These kinds of questions can easily be practiced over and over with different scenarios.
 I took this example from here where you can find more questions like this and a detailed explanation for the answer above.

 If I enjoy LSAT questions does that indicate that I will enjoy law school? – According to top-performing law students, the answer is clearly no. Just like with any other topics that require you to use logical reasoning to solve problems there are always basic, background, and supporting topics you need to understand which are not enjoyable (to you).
-I recommend to try it out and see if the law is the right field of study for you.
-Here is a free 7-day trial that will help you to get a feeling for the topic.

 What GRE score is required for Harvard? – Harvard expects the same or even higher scores than the LSAT.
 On the LSAT, 170 equals 97.4%, 172 equals 98.6%, and 175 is 99.5%.
 To match those numbers using GRE Verbal scores, you would have to get Verbal scores of roughly 166/167/169.